-Until 1998, the regiment alternated between Germany, with the British Army of the Rhine, and regular tours of Northern Ireland.
+Until 1998, the regiment alternated between Germany, serving with the British Army of the Rhine, and regular tours of Northern Ireland.
 But it also sent detachments elsewhere.
-These included a squadron sent to Borneo and then Aden from 1966 to 1967, a two-squadron detachment sent to Beirut in 1983 during Lebanon’s civil war, and a squadron sent on UN peace-keeping duties on Cyprus in 1985.
+These included a squadron sent to Borneo and then Aden from 1966 to 1967, a two-squadron detachment sent to Beirut in 1983 during Lebanon’s civil war, and a squadron sent on UN peacekeeping duties on Cyprus in 1985.

 ‘A’ Squadron deployed to the Gulf War (1990-91) in 1990, where it won the battle honour ‘Wadi al Batin’.
-The regiment as a whole then deployed to Bosnia for seven months in 1996, returning to the Balkans in 1999 on a peace-keeping posting to Kosovo.
+The regiment as a whole then deployed to Bosnia for seven months in 1996, returning to the Balkans in 1999 on a peacekeeping posting to Kosovo.

 ‘C’ and then ‘A’ squadrons deployed with Operation Palatine in Bosnia from October 2000 to April 2001.
-On returning home, they assisted in the measures taken to control the outbreak of foot and mouth disease in the United Kingdom.
+On returning home, they assisted in the measures taken to control the outbreak of foot-and-mouth disease in the United Kingdom.

 The whole regiment served in Iraq from January to May 2003 with 1st Armoured Division, before redeploying to Germany in September the same year.
-It returned to Iraq in 2005 and 2006, followed by deployments to Helmand Province, Afghanistan, in 2008-9 and 2011-12.
+It returned to Iraq in 2005 and 2006, followed by deployments to Helmand Province, Afghanistan, in 2008-09 and 2011-12.

 In 2018, the regiment deployed to Poland for battle exercises, serving as part of Nato's armoured spearhead.

-The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.
+The National Army Museum works with a network of Regimental and Corps Museums across the UK to help preserve and share the history and traditions of the Army and its soldiers.